YogliB/ai-boiler/.clinerules/workflows/pr-new.md

 2. **Handle uncommitted changes**

    - If there are uncommitted changes, **STOP and ask user**:
-     - a) Stage specific files and commit with conventional format: `"CP-xxxxx: type(scope): short description"` (requires explicit confirmation of which files to stage)
+     - a) Stage specific files and commit with conventional format: `"type(scope): short description"` (requires explicit confirmation of which files to stage)
      - b) Continue without committing
      - c) Cancel PR creation
    - **NEVER commit without explicit user permission**
    - **NEVER stage files without user specifying which files**
-   - Example commit format: `CP-1234: feat(chatgpt): making it great again`
+   - Example commit format: `feat(chatgpt): making it great again`

 3. **Determine context**

-   - Extract Jira ticket IDs from branch name or commits
+   - Extract ticket IDs from branch name or commits
-   - Use sub-task ID for title, story ID for description
+   - Use ticket ID for title and description
-   - If only one ID, use for both
    - Ask clarifying questions if unclear (>10% ambiguity)

 4. **Find PR template**